crystalmilliken/liri-node-app/README.md

     * IMDB rating
     * Rotten Tomatoes
     * Rating
-    * Country where it was produced,
+    * Country where it was produced
     * Language
     * Plot
     * Actors